Adela Noriega

-Adela Amalia Noriega Méndez (/es/; born 24 October 1969) is a retired Mexican actress.
+Adela Amalia Noriega Méndez (/es/; born October 24, 1969; Mexico City) is a retired Mexican actress.
 She rose to prominence after starring in teen-oriented coming-of-age telenovelas in the 1980s, including Quinceañera (1987–1988) and Dulce desafío (1988–1989).

 Some of her notable works include María Bonita (1995–1996), María Isabel (1997–1998), El Privilegio de Amar (1998–1999), El Manantial (2001–2002), Amor real (2003) and Fuego en la sangre (2008).
 Noriega's success as a leading lady has led her to be known as one of the "Queens" of the genre.

 Early life

 Adela Amalia Noriega Méndez was born on 24 October 1969, in Mexico City, Mexico.
 Her father died when she was in her early adolescence and her mother died in 1995, after a battle with cancer.
 She has two siblings; an older sister, Reyna, and a younger brother, Alejandro.

 Career

 Career beginnings

 Noriega was discovered as a child, at the age of twelve she was scouted in a shopping centre while she was walking with her mother.
 Shortly after, she began to work as a fashion model and started appearing in TV commercials and music videos.

 After being spotted on a shooting of a commercial by Patty de Llano, wife of the producer Luis de Llano Macedo, she began working as a teen actress.
 She made her television debut at the age of fourteen in the telenovela Principessa and shortly after she participated in Juana Iris.
 In both shows she interpreted antagonists.
 She also guest starred on the comic show Cachún cachún ra ra! for a few years.